onqtam/headjack/docs/why/1_MEDIA.md

 > "The great algorithm to remember in dealing with this tendency is simple: an idea or a fact is not worth more merely because it’s easily available to you." - [Charlie Munger](https://www.goodreads.com/quotes/7264450-the-great-algorithm-to-remember-in-dealing-with-this-tendency)

+> "While the application of supernormal stimuli to our eating choices or mating choices is certainly destructive, the use of supernormal stimuli in social media is particularly risky.
+This is because supernormal stimuli in social media directly undermine our capacity for individual and collective intelligence." - [What is the problem with social media? by Jordan Hall](https://medium.com/deep-code/what-is-the-problem-with-social-media-5ec873f7a738#:~:text=while%20the%20application,and%20collective%20intelligence.)

+> "When it comes to grabbing and holding our attention or to analyzing and profiling our data, the algorithms of social media stand in relationship to our human sensibilities as Alpha Go Zero to an average Go player.
+They are like gods.
+And gods that, for now at least, don’t have our best interests in mind." - [What is the problem with social media? by Jordan Hall](https://medium.com/deep-code/what-is-the-problem-with-social-media-5ec873f7a738#:~:text=When%20it%20comes,interests%20in%20mind.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Power of language